 6.33.1 Applicability to language

 This vulnerability does not apply to Java, because in Java any reference that does not point to a valid object will be garbage collected.
+References are also passed by value, meaning that Java creates a copy of the reference and passes the copy to the method.

 6.34 Subprogram signature mismatch [OTR]